gchq/stroom-docs/content/en/docs/sending-data/payloads.md

 A file's base name includes its full path within the ZIP file, so an event data file and its associated sidecar files **must** all reside in the same directory.

-The depth and names of the directories have no bearing on how Stroom processed the data.
+The depth and names of the directories have no bearing on how Stroom processes the data.

 When downloading or aggregating large numbers of streams into a ZIP file, Stroom will split the files up into directories with multiple levels to limit the number of files in each directory.